tzi/tropiq.js/README.md

 <script src="path/to/jquery.js"></script>
 <script src="path/to/myPlugin-jtropiq.js"></script>
 <script>
-  // You can query elements in vanillaJS or use string selector
+  // You can query elements with vanillaJS or with jQuery selector
   $('.myWidgetClass').myPlugin(options);
 </script>
 ```